What is the State of Marijuana in Minnesota?

 In December 2021, the Minnesota Department of Health (MDH) introduced infused edibles as a new alternative to marijuana consumption.
 Prior to this law, registered patients can only use medical cannabis as topicals, pills, vapor oils, lozenges, and powdered combinations.
 However, the law is now effective and residents can use infused edibles in the form of gummies and chews.

 When Minnesota legalized recreational cannabis in August 2023, it set a start date of 2025 for legal sales of adult-use marijuana in the state.
-The new law also created the Office of Cannabis Management, which will be responsible for Kentucky’s medical marijuana program as well as the implementation of its recreational marijuana policies from March 1, 2025.
+The new law also created the Office of Cannabis Management, which will be responsible for Minnesota medical marijuana program as well as the implementation of its recreational marijuana policies from March 1, 2025.

 How has Marijuana Affected the Minnesota Economy?